L-Havi/proxy/README.md

                   [-username USERNAME] [-password PASSWORD] [-key KEY] [-verbose]

 [*] Options:

-  Specify the target address
+  Specify the target address:

     -target TARGET (required)

-  Specify the port used
+  Specify the port used:

     -port PORT (optional, default port: 8080)

-  Specify the username if authentication is needed
+  Specify the username if authentication is needed:

     -username USERNAME (optional)

-  Specify the password if authentication is needed
+  Specify the password if authentication is needed:

     -password PASSWORD (optional)

-  Specify the AES encrypion key.
-The key should be a hexadecimal string.
+  Specify the AES encrypion key (The key should be a hexadecimal string):

     -key KEY (optional)

-  Enables verbose output
+  Enables verbose output:

     -verbose (optional)

 [*] Examples:

-  Specify the target to "example.com" and port to "8081" for the proxy
+  Specify the target to "example.com" and port to "8081" for the proxy:

     proxy.exe -target=example.com -port=8081

   Specify the basic authentication username to "user" and password to "pass" for the proxy (Note!
-Target is missing from this example but is required)
+Target is missing from this example but is required):

     proxy.exe -username=user -password=pass

   Enables verbose output (Note!
-Target is missing from this example but is required)
+Target is missing from this example but is required):

     proxy.exe -verbose

   Specifies the AES encrypion key used for decryption (Note!
-Target is missing from this example but is required)
+Target is missing from this example but is required):

     proxy.exe -key=6368616e676520746869732070617373776f726420746f206120736563726574

 ```

 The proxy server will cache decrypted responses in memory using the groupcache package.